volatilityfoundation/volatility3/doc/source/Linux.rst

     $ ls -alh /tmp/ubuntu.lime
     -r--r--r-- 1 root root 2.0G Aug 17 19:37 /tmp/ubuntu.lime

+.. note:: The above command required sudo inorder to access the files which are root only.

 Procedure to create symbol tables for linux
 --------------------------------------------